 KRNS 105 | 843-234-3463 | email@example.com

 Daphne's research interests include First-Generation college students, First-Second year student success, and student success initiatives in higher education.
-She has also published in the area of of intercollegiate athletics within community colleges.
-Through out Daphne's career at CCU, she has created the Coastal Student Success Center (CSSC) and the Academic Coaching Experience Department (ACED).
-Daphne was previous experince of being a dean, professor, researcher, editor, academic advisor, registrar, program director, and curriculum developer.
+She has also published in the area of intercollegiate athletics within community colleges.
+Throughout Daphne's career at CCU, she has created the Coastal Student Success Center (CSSC) and the Academic Coaching Experience Department (ACED).
+Daphne has previous experience of being a dean, professor, researcher, editor, academic advisor, registrar, program director, and curriculum developer.

-Daphne chose to work at CCU because of the position of Assistant Provost provided her a job that combined components of all of her previous work experinces into one, which was the greatest appeal to her.
+Daphne chose to work at CCU because the position of Assistant Provost provided her a job that combined components of all of her previous work experiences into one, which was the greatest appeal to her.

 KRNS 216A | 843-349-2498 | firstname.lastname@example.org

 Frankie has a passion for helping students navigate CCU and overcome obstacles that might normally sway students away from in their path do their degree.
 Frankie is from Manassas, Virginia and she received her Bachelor's of Arts in Sociology and Master of Arts in Writing from CCU.